 Bluehost also has 24/7 customer support if you have any issues.

-My second website runs on Bluehost and I've always had a great experience with them.
-(And if you're wondering, Fitnancials runs on BigScoots because of my large traffic, thus different hosting is needed).
+My other website runs on Bluehost, and I've always had a great experience with them.
+(And if you're wondering, Fitnancials runs on BigScoots because of my traffic, thus different hosting is needed).

 3. Choose a theme

 Instead of hiring a custom web designer that costs thousands of dollars, you can opt for a website theme instead. 🙂

 As of this writing, my blog uses a beautiful $75 theme, but I'm currently working with a blog designer to create a customized website because I'm ready for something unique with specific functionality.

 Creating Pinterest pins are a must for any blogger, but what's more important is making sure they're beautiful and attention-grabbing.

 Creative Market isn't just great for website themes, but Pinterest templates, too.
 Many of the Pinterest graphics you see on my blog are from templates that I've bought on Canva.